framp/gulp-basic/README.md

 By editing and creating files inside these directory you'll be able to create a web application in an efficient way.

 ###Templates
 It's a good practice to separate your data from your design.
-That's why gulp-start includes [Handlebars](handlebarsjs.com) templates to generate your HTML.
+That's why in-a-gulp includes [Handlebars](handlebarsjs.com) templates to generate your HTML.
 Including partials is supported from the `partials` and `layouts` directories - and we're supporting layouts through [handlebars-layouts](https://github.com/shannonmoeller/handlebars-layouts).

-One more thing: We don't want your beautifully crafted website to have ugly ".html" URL. gulp-start will only generate `index.html` for `index.hbs` files (at any depth) in your `/templates` directory.
+One more thing: We don't want your beautifully crafted website to have ugly ".html" URL. in-a-gulp will only generate `index.html` for `index.hbs` files (at any depth) in your `/templates` directory.

     templates/layouts/main.hbs
     <html>